A personalized skincare routine with proven ingredients and steps is the only thing you need to get flawless skin!

 However, did you know most facial masks aren’t doing too much to your skin?
 They’re simply not able to penetrate deep enough.
 But, there are a few masks out there that will do you good.

 Also, always steer away from products containing artificial scent and color, traditional oils, vitamin c (unstable as a mask and will most likely oxidize), and other bad stuff.
-You should also avoid those black charcoal-masks that literally rip your face of, and as a result to that, your skin starts producing even more sebum = clogged pores = more black/whiteheads.
+You should also avoid those black charcoal masks that literally rip your face off, and as a result, your skin starts producing even more sebum = clogged pores = more black/whiteheads.